citysciencelab/cut-mobilities-of-care-masterportal/doc/languages.md

 As the menu is already programmed to react for the translation prefix ("translate#") correctly, this is all to do for a menu entry.

+>### Tree of topics

 Similar to the menu the tree of topics (german: "Themenbaum") can be translated as well.

-Please be aware: A translation key added to an item in the tree of topics will overwrite any titles or names coming from services.
+**Please be aware**: A translation key added to an item in the tree of topics will overwrite any titles or names coming from services.

 Part of the config.json you can edit for translation of the tree of topics